 In order to activate the offer – which is only available to new Google advertisers – you’ll have to spend at least $500 on Google Ads campaigns within the first 60 days.

-Once you reach $500 in ad spend, you will receive a $500 Google Ads credit to spend on your campaigns (USD or equivalent currency).
+Once you reach $500 in ad spend, you will receive a Google $500 free advertising credit to spend on your campaigns (USD or equivalent currency).

 You will see the promotion automatically applied inside your Google Ads account (Tools → Billing → Promotions).
 The credit will be spendable until the end of the year and starting 31 days after it was issued.